Executive Assistant & Office Manager

 She graduated from Stony Brook University in 2012 with a B.A. in Anthropology and Italian Studies.
 During her time there, she was able to travel to Tanzania, Madagascar, Honduras, and The Netherlands through study abroad and volunteer programs.
 In Madagascar, she conducted field research comparing reforestation/conversation programs.
 Kathryn also worked in direct sales while she attended college where she gained experience in field sales and office management.
 In early 2011, she ranked in the Top 10 sales representatives of the Northeast Region because of her efforts as part of the New York Fair & Show Program.
 After college, she began a full-time position at a facility management company where she has gained over two years of administrative office experience.

-As Director of Finance and Operations, Maria is responsible for developing, maintaining and expanding all business, financial and operational systems necessary to support Internationals’ mission. more...
+As Senior Finance Adviser, Maria provides support for financial and operational systems necessary to support Internationals’ mission. more...

 Prior to joining Internationals, Maria worked in finance and operations with several not for profit organizations which focused in the areas of advocacy, healthcare, emergency services, and technical assistance.
 Maria received her M.B.A. and B.B.A. from Baruch College.